squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/LoggingOnly.rst

 == Outline ==

 Squid can log usernames for each request made.
-But it will only do this if an ACL demands authentication (and an authentication method is configured).
+But it will only do this if an ACL demands authentication and an authentication method is configured.
 If an upstream proxy requires authentication, and you require username logging, chances are you will not have access to the upstream password database (or you could probably just check the logs there instead).

+== Silent Authentication Demand ==

+To make squid 'demand' authentication details for logging this small hack needs to be used:

+{{{
+acl dummyAuth proxy_auth REQUIRED http_access deny !dummyAuth all
+}}}
+Remember that http_access order is very important.
+If you allow access without the "dummyAuth" acl, you won't get usernames logged.

+One of the following authentication helpers is also needed to ensure that login details are available for use when that demand is made.

-== Dummy Auth Helpers ==
+== Basic Authentication ==

-=== Basic Authentication ===
+=== Dummy Auth Helpers ===

+## TODO: bundle this with Squid as basic_fake_auth

 Since Squid is only supplied with real authentication helpers (at the time of writing), you pretty much need to make your own.
 I simply cut down a supplied one to suite.
 It simply does NO authentication, and replies "OK" to any username/password combination.
 This could probably be improved upon by someone with knowledge of C. For example, the "#define ERR" line is probably not necessary.